HRT: start your consultation

-If you are already on hormone replacement therapy and seek to buy your HRT treatment, you can do so below easily.
-Your prescription will then be sent to our pharmacy for free next day delivery.
-We also offer free same day delivery to London postcodes.
+If you are already on hormone replacement therapy and wish to purchase treatment, you can do so below.
+Your prescription will then be sent to our pharmacy and dispateched with free next-day delivery.
 Alternatively, you can read more about HRT below.

-HRT stands for hormone replacement therapy and is mainly recommended to women who require relief from the symptoms of menopause, particularly for women who are experiencing early menopause in their mid 40s.
-It can also be used for osteoporosis prevention, women with perimenopause symptoms and women with surgical menopause.
+Hormone replacement therapy (HRT) is recommended for women who require relief from the symptoms of menopause at any age.
+However, it can also be used for osteoporosis prevention, women with perimenopause symptoms and women with surgical menopause.
+You can begin to take HRT as soon as you begin the menopause and wish to relieve symptoms.

-Despite popular belief, menopause isn't always a bad experience for all women - in fact, there are women that don't find the symptoms related to menopause bothersome at all - but for most, it can be very distressing.
-To alleviate this discomfort, HRT replaces the female hormones your body has lost to maintain a balance, allowing you to function without experiencing any emotional or physical changes.
+Despite popular belief, menopause isn't always a bad experience for all women - in fact, there are women that don't find the symptoms related to menopause bothersome at all - but for most, you can take HRT to alleviate them.
+HRT replaces the female hormones your body has lost to maintain a balance, allowing you to function without experiencing any emotional or physical changes.

 The main purpose of HRT is to help replenish oestrogen levels, although some hormone replacement therapy may also contain progesterone, which can help endometrial health.